Already an IBA member? Sign in for a better website experience

 The Artificial Intelligence Working Group of the IBA Alternative and New Law Business Structures (ANLBS) Committee presents a comprehensive, up to date guide to the use of artificial intelligence as a professional tool, covering the main multilateral organisations and several jurisdictions worldwide:

-Click multilateral organizations or country to download report
+Click multilateral organisations or country to download report

 |Download full PDF (all countries)|